 Finally, ephemeral interactions require near-real-time logging that traditional batch-based systems can’t provide.
 Scheduled log aggregation fails when workloads exist for just a few seconds.

-Aembit transforms MCP auditing from fragmented manual effort into structured, automated control through these features:
+Aembit turns MCP auditing from fragmented manual effort into structured, automated control through these features:

-- Centralized logging: Provides unified audit trails across agents, servers, and tools, eliminating visibility gaps in distributed MCP deployments.
-Security teams can reconstruct complete interaction chains from a single interface.
+- Centralized logging: Provides unified audit trails across agents, servers and tools.
+This eliminates visibility gaps in distributed MCP deployments and lets security teams trace complete interaction chains from a single interface.

-- Compliance alignment: Delivers comprehensive audit trails that show identity verification, context evaluation, policy enforcement, and outcome logging.
-This structured evidence streamlines regulatory reporting that otherwise requires manual log aggregation and analysis.
+- Compliance alignment: Delivers full audit trails that show identity verification, context evaluation, policy enforcement and outcome logging.
+This structured evidence simplifies regulatory reporting that otherwise requires manual log aggregation and analysis.

 Aembit eliminates the operational complexity of MCP auditing while improving security visibility and compliance posture.
 Organizations gain comprehensive audit trails without building custom logging infrastructure or managing fragmented audit data across multiple systems.